Radhika-shahade/online-bookstore-management-/src/main/java/com/solidprinciple/examples/openclosedprinciple/README.md

 The `DiscountCalculator` interface defines a contract for calculating discounts.
 Concrete classes implementing this interface will provide specific discount calculation logic.

-### 3. `FictionBookDiscountCalculator` and `NonFictionBookDiscountCalculator` Classes
+### 3. `FictionalBookDiscountCalculator` and `NonFictionalBookDiscountCalculator` Classes

 These concrete classes implement the `DiscountCalculator` interface and provide specific discount calculation logic for fiction and non-fiction books, respectively.

-### 4. `DiscountCalculatorSystem` Class
+### 4. `DiscountCalculator` Class

-The `DiscountCalculatorSystem` class manages book discounts.
+The `DiscountCalculator` class manages book discounts.
 It takes a `DiscountCalculator` as a parameter during instantiation, allowing flexibility to use different discount strategies.
 The `calculateDiscountedPrice` method utilizes the provided discount calculator to calculate and return the discounted price of a given book.

 ## Applying the Open/Closed Principle